-One should point out that even in the cases where the use of two or three states shows a slower convergence than that of the full basis, they still outperform the full basis in terms of numerical resources.
-Since both CPU time and the required memory scale linearly with the number of initial states in the optimization, using only two states compared to 16 has a 1:8 advantage, which more than offsets the factor of two in the convergence rate in the middle panel of Fig. 2.
+One should point out that even in the cases where the use of two or three initial states shows a slower convergence than that of the full basis, they still outperform the full basis in terms of numerical resources.
+Since both CPU time and the required memory scale linearly with the number of initial states in the optimization, using only two states compared to 16 has a 1:8 advantage, which more than offsets the factor of two in the convergence rate in the middle panel of figure 2.

 Naturally, without the presence of decoherence, there is no reason to perform the optimization in Liouville space.
 Therefore, the results shown here only serve to illustrate the general convergence behavior of a reduced set of initial states.
-The more relevant case of non-coherent dynamics is shown in the bottom panel of Fig. 2.
+The more relevant case of noncoherent dynamics is shown in the bottom panel of figure 2.
 The presence of decoherence implies the existence of an asymptotic bound on the gate error.
 This constraint on the optimization landscape (together with the further constraint that only diagonal gates are reachable) ensures that all sets of reduced states converge at a similar rate, once the asymptotic region is approached.
 We expect that all choices reach the same asymptotic value; which choice yields the best fidelity after a specific number of iterations cannot be predicted in general.
-Factoring in all necessary resources, optimization using two states with unequal weights dramatically outperforms optimization using the full basis in this example.